 Treatment

 Ovarian torsion is treated using surgery.
-During this procedure, your doctor will work to carefully untwist your ovary.
+During this procedure, a surgeon carefully untwists your ovary.
 If an ovarian cyst is present, they may also remove it.
 They’ll often do this using laparoscopy.

-If the ovarian tissue has begun to die or the ovarian mass appears cancerous, your doctor may remove the ovary and associated fallopian tube.
+If the ovarian tissue has begun to die or the ovarian mass appears cancerous, the surgeon may remove the ovary and associated fallopian tube.
 This procedure is called a salpingo-oophorectomy.

-If you’ve had recent surgery on your ovaries, you may want to ask your doctor about ovarian remnant syndrome (ORS).
-The Genetic and Rare Diseases Information Center says that this condition happens when ovarian tissue remains in your pelvic area following surgery to the ovaries, such as oophorectomy or salpingo-oophorectomy.
+If you’ve had recent surgery on your ovaries, you may be at risk of ovarian remnant syndrome (ORS).
+This condition happens when ovarian tissue remains in your pelvic area following ovary surgery, such as oophorectomy or salpingo-oophorectomy.

-Tissue may be left over after surgery for a number of reasons.
-Some of these include:
+Reasons tissue may be left over after surgery include:

 - bleeding during surgery